AltaPay/plugin-shopify/wiki.md

 ![shopify_selected_all_icons](/Docs/configuration/shopify_selected_all_icons.png)

-**Note:** Only 4 payment icons will be displaying on checkout page even all the available icons are selected.
+**Note:** Maximum of 4 icons will be displayed or ‘and more’ will be displayed in the checkout.

 ![shopify_only_four_displayed_on_checkout](/Docs/configuration/shopify_only_four_displayed_on_checkout.png)